ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 "Do-Cam-Trigg-Dist") are for auxiliary functions and do not affect the vehicle's position.
 During a mission at most one "Navigation" command and one "Do" command can be running at one time.
-The "Do" commands will be run in order as soon as the preceeding navigation command before them completes.
+The "Do" commands will be run in order as soon as the preceding navigation command before them completes.
 For more information on setting up missions please refer to the :ref:`Planning a Mission with Waypoints and Events <common-planning-a-mission-with-waypoints-and-events>` page.